 Francis Beaufort, Captain of HMS Frederikssteen, a frigate of 32 guns: Karamania; or a brief description of the South Coast of Asia Minor, and of the Remains of Antiquity collected during a survey of that coast, under the orders of the Lords Commissioners of the Admiralty, in the years 1811 & 1812 - Published in 1817

 The Temple to Apollo which stood on the edge of the ancient harbour was partially reconstructed in the 1980s.
 It has become the landmark of modern Side, even more than its theatre.
-During the day, even in winter, the site where it stands is usually very crowded with people from the many beach resorts near the town or on a daily tour from Antalya, which includes visits to Perge and the Theatre of Aspendos.

 The Temple to Apollo was one of two adjoining temples built in the IInd century AD.
 The other one was slightly larger and it was dedicated to Athena.
 The temple to Apollo was decorated with heads of Medusa, similar to those at the Shrine of Apollo at Didyma.
 Parts of the decoration have been moved to the Archaeological Museum.